-- Utilizing the Next Generation Sector Partnerships is another opportunity for us to make better connections to identify and close skill gaps.
+- Utilizing Industry Partnerships is another opportunity for us to make better connections to identify and close skill gaps.
 Advance Central PA will continue to support the MADE In Central PA and Central PA Healthcare Partnerships based on the Next Generation Sector Partnership model.
 These business-led partnerships put the business's needs and solutions at the forefront with support from the public partners as needed.
 The MADE In Central PA Partnership already had several successful activities including influencing the development of the Path To Careers website, increased student and school participation in Manufacturing Day events, and shared training around workplace culture.
-Additionally the Manufacturing and Healthcare Partnerships were instrumental in the creation of The Truth About Manufacturing Careers, Opportunities in Healthcare: Not Everyone Wears Scrubs, and Work, Live, Grow in Central PA! videos. - Advance Central PA is an active partner on the Central Pennsylvania Career Pathways Partnership (CPCPP) first convened by SUN Area Technical Institute in 2017 for students in Snyder, Union and Northumberland Counties with the intention of expanding the resources across our 9 county region.
-This partnership currently consists of educational representatives from Lewisburg, Midd-West, Mifflinburg, Selinsgrove, and Shikellamy School Districts, business leaders, Greater Susquehanna Valley United Way, Greater

-Susquehanna Valley Chamber of Commerce, Pennsylvania College of Technology, Central Susquehanna Intermediate Unit, Central Susquehanna Opportunities, Inc, Office of Vocational Rehabilitation, and other community partners.

-- o CPCPP's mission: Our mission is to implement a comprehensive career education strategy to create and share resources and opportunities for schools, students, families and businesses that will produce a skilled, sustainable workforce. - CPCPP's vision: By 2023, with support from our partners, all students we serve will be motivated to identify a career interest and become career savvy, financially literate and civic minded.
-Their enhanced career and life readiness will lay the groundwork for greater personal success and stronger communitywide outcomes. - To address the continued need to find employees with foundational skills, Advance Central PA is in the process of formalizing a sequence of workshops available through the PA CareerLink® that a person can complete to receive a recognizable certification to local employers that this person has participated in a series of trainings and has the foundational skills for employment.
+Additionally the Manufacturing and Healthcare Partnerships were instrumental in the creation of The Truth About Manufacturing Careers, Opportunities in Healthcare: Not Everyone Wears Scrubs, and Work, Live, Grow in Central PA! videos.
+These partnerships are now moving forward with discussions to help resolve the childcare crisis impacting the workforce in Central PA. - Advance Central PA is an active partner on the Central Pennsylvania Career Pathways Partnership (CPCPP), rebranded in 2022 as Career Ready Central PA, first convened by SUN Area Technical Institute in 2017 for students in Snyder, Union and Northumberland Counties with the intention of expanding the resources across our 9 county region.
+In 2022, the partnership expanded into Columbia and Montour Counties and increased its membership.
+This partnership currently consists of educational representatives from Lewisburg, Midd-West, Mifflinburg, Selinsgrove, and Shikellamy School Districts, Columbia-Montour Area Vocational Technical School, business leaders, Greater Susquehanna Valley United Way, Greater Susquehanna Valley Chamber of Commerce, Columbia/Montour Chamber of Commerce, Central PA Chamber of Commerce, Pennsylvania College of Technology, Central Susquehanna Intermediate Unit, Central Susquehanna Opportunities, Inc, Office of Vocational Rehabilitation, and other community partners. - Career Ready Central PA's mission: Our mission is to implement a comprehensive career education strategy to create and share resources and opportunities for schools, students, families and businesses that will produce a skilled, sustainable workforce. - Career Ready Central PA's vision: By 2023, with support from our partners, all students we serve will be motivated to identify a career interest and become career savvy, financially literate and civic minded.
+Their enhanced career and life readiness will lay the groundwork for greater personal success and stronger community-wide outcomes. - Because of the alignment of Career Ready Central PA and the goals of the Path to Careers website, Career Ready Central PA's resources are housed on Path to Careers. - To address the continued need to find employees with foundational skills, Advance Central PA is in the process of formalizing a sequence of workshops available through the PA CareerLink® that a person can complete to receive a recognizable certification to local employers that this person has participated in a series of trainings and has the foundational skills for employment.
 The final sequence of workshops will be approved by local employers to ensure we hit the most in-demand foundational skills.
-Three of the workshops are listed below which were developed for Advance Central PA by the Penn State Institute for the Study of Adult Literacy. - Introduction to the Foundation Skills Framework - o Foundation Skills Framework: Basic Workplace Skills Workshop - Foundation Skills Framework: Basic Employability Skills Workshop
+Three of the workshops are listed below which were developed for Advance Central PA by the Penn State Institute for the Study of Adult Literacy.

+- o Introduction to the Foundation Skills Framework - o Foundation Skills Framework: Basic Workplace Skills Workshop - $\circ$ $\;$ Foundation Skills Framework: Basic Employability Skills Workshop

+1.4.
 Provide an analysis of local area workforce development activities, including education and training.